- Sphere Engine overview

 Is Sphere Engine a platform where I can organize a programmer's recruitment, contests or hackathons?

-The Sphere Engine Problems module provides all the tools required to create your online competition or recruitment platform for programmers, but it is not designed to support such an event itself.
+The Sphere Engine Problems module equips you with all the necessary tools to create your online programming competition or recruitment platform.
+However, it is not designed to directly support or host such an event.

-For running online contests and hackathons, please try using our Spoj (Sphere Engine Online Judge) platform.
+For running online contests and hackathons, you can also use Spoj (Sphere Engine Online Judge) platform.

 Sphere Engine limitations

-What is the limit of submissions (programs) sent to Sphere Engine?
+What is the default limit of submissions (programs) sent to Sphere Engine?

 Note: The limit value for execution time applies only to the actual time it takes to run the program.
 Each time the submission is executed, many routine operations are performed (e.g. program compilation and preparation of the runtime environment), which affect the total time required to run the submission.
 These are not taken into account in the program's execution time limit.